Mrs McGinty's Dead: Plot summary

-Superintendent Spence visits Poirot to ask him to find evidence that would forestall the execution of James Bentley, recently convicted of killing his elderly landlady, Mrs McGinty, for a meager £30.
+Superintendent Spence visits Poirot to ask him to find evidence that would forestall the execution of James Bentley, recently convicted of killing his elderly landlady, Mrs McGinty, for a meagre £30.
 All evidence points to his guilt, but something about Bentley's dreary acceptance of his fate just doesn't sit right with the experienced Spence.
 Poirot agrees to go to the village of Broadhinny and investigate the murder.
 Taking a room in the Summerhayes' guest house, Poirot finds that Mrs McGinty often worked as a charwoman at various village houses.
 He also discovers that most of the townsfolk believe that Bentley is guilty.

 During the course of his investigations, Poirot discovers that, three days before the murder, Mrs McGinty took a clipping from a notorious Sunday newspaper.
 The clipping showed photos of four females who had disappeared after having been involved in decades-old criminal cases.
 Mrs McGinty wrote to the paper, claiming to have found a similar photo, proving one of her neighbors was really one of the women in the article.
 However, her terrible spelling had caused the paper to dismiss her as a simple fame-seeker.

 Poirot and Spence, going by the ages of the people in the town, conclude that someone is either Lily Gamboll, who committed murder with a meat cleaver at 12 years of age, or Eva Kane, a governess who'd had an affair with her employer, Arthur Craig.
 Craig was later convicted and executed for killing his wife, though the police believed it was actually Eva's doing.
 After being acquitted as an accessory, a pregnant Eva had changed her surname to "Hope" and left the country.
 Some sources claim she had a child named Evelyn, and several women in the town are the right age to be Evelyn, as well.

 Shortly afterwards, Poirot discovers an old sugar cutter with traces of blood on it in the Summerhayes' house; the house is untidy and never locked, and the hammer was accessible to anyone.
 In an attempt to flush out the murderer, Poirot claims to know more than he does; later, someone tries to push him under an oncoming train, proving that the guilty party is still at large.
 Having acquired originals of the photos used in the article, Poirot shows them to the villagers at a gathering at elderly, wealthy Mrs Laura Upward's house.
 Mrs Upward claims to have seen the photo of Lily Gamboll, but refuses to say where.